lahavlipson/SimpleGL/README.md

 Run `make`.
 This will generate a libSimplegl.a file in the generated `build/` directory.

-Run `make tests` to create the all test executables which will be created in the `build/` directory as well.
-The test executables are named `test1`, `test2`, `compare1`, `compare2`, and so on.
+Run `make tests` to create the test executables in the `build/` directory.
 You can also run `make <test_name>` to create one specific test executable.

 Run `make clean` to remove all the created files including the `libSimplegl.a` file and the created build directory and everything therein.

 ## Sample Usage

-After running `make`, run `./build/test1 <obj_file_path>` to render the default scene with an optional .obj file item.

-### Scene Class API
-TODO: More on how to use the API of Scene class.
+To use SimpleGL, include "scene.hpp" and link the lSimplegl when compiling.

+To start using SimpleGL to create a Scene object.

+Objects in SimpleGL are called "meshes".
+These can be one of the default types provided by SimpleGL (sphere, truncated cone, cylinder, cone, pyramid, torus, box) which are identified in the Shape namespace or a custom object which can be initialized from a .obj file.

+To add these meshes to your scene, take the scene object and use the `add_mesh()` function.

+These meshes can then be transformed via various methods like translate(), rotate(), and scale().
+See documentation.md for a more detailed description of the API.

+For a more detailed tutorial see tutorial.md.

 ### Interactive Key Controls